 LinkedIn has been very successful for us because people on LinkedIn are all working professionals.
 They all are interested in growing their careers.
 Salary is very important to them and investing their savings.
 That’s why Scripbox is a natural fit for LinkedIn.

+31. Do you write content keeping SEO in mind, including high volume keywords?
 Ans.
 Always have value on the forefront.
 Instead of high volume keywords, long tailed keywords with lower volume, but more value and more specific solutions would help.
 Write very frequently.
 If there are 100 more blogs targeting the same high-volume keywords, then unless what you are writing is really differentiated or entertaining or engaging or value-adding, it won’t get traction anyway.

+32. What type of content have the best results in terms of lead generation for B2B and B2C industry?
 Ans.
 In the case of B2C, short posts and infographics work well.
 In B2B, something more detailed, maybe a case study or some use cases or a PPT would work well.
 It depends on the audience as well as the type of business.

 Q&A format works really well for us (Scripbox).
 As we are in finance, content that has actual hard numbers like ‘how much money will you save and ‘how many years it will take’, or similar savings-related posts, have worked well for us.

 33. What are the best tools for content marketing for a startup?
 Ans.
 These two posts I came across should help you get started:

+34. What is the significance of domain related buzz words while preparing the content?
 Ans.
 I would say none.
 We don’t use any buzzwords.
 We actually focus completely on the customer and what the customer may be interested in.
 Think about what words would appeal to the customer.
 In content marketing, 90% of the thinking is in the headline.

 If you are writing an article about retirement, like retirement funding, retirement saving, make it interesting.
 Say something like, ‘how do you quit your job in 10 years and make sure you have a decent income every month,’ to make it interesting.
 That headline becomes way more catchy than putting the word ‘retirement’ in the headline.